-(Image Credit: IMHO: Data Source: 12th Plan Guidelines for the DMHP)
+(Image Credit: IMHO; Data Source: 12th Plan Guidelines for the DMHP)

-services is focused on clinical diagnosis, treatment, and interventions.
-Counselling services and other psychosocial interventions are provided by the medical social worker or psychologist appointed as DMHP staff
+services is focused clinical diagnosis, on treatment. and interventions.
+Counsellina services and other psychosocial interventions are provided by the medical social worker or psychologist appointed as DMHP staff

 For in-patient services under the DMHP, each district hospital is required to have an exclusive, 10-bedded psychiatric ward.
 The services provided in the ward are to include assessment and diagnosis, nursing care, emergency care, psychosocial support, medication, food, and recreational facilities.
 Standardised healthcare packages for people with mental illnesses accessing primary healthcare facilities, including OPD, IPD and referral services are also to be provided.